 A gluten-free Belgian waffle?
 If you’re struggling with gluten intolerance, it can be super frustrating to alter your dietary habits and exclude your favorite food items like Belgian waffles.
 Lucky for us, modern culinary innovations have solved this problem by offering alternative baking add-ins that are safe for those with food allergies, or those who simply want to reduce the gluten in their diet.
 If you’re looking to cut down on your gluten intake and add more iron and fiber into your diet, switching to alternative flour made with coconut or rice is also a great healthy option.

-The beauty of this gluten-free recipe is that you don’t lose the delicious flavor and fluffy texture of the traditional Belgian waffle.
+The beauty of this gluten-free Belgian waffle recipe is that you don’t lose the delicious flavor and fluffy texture of the traditional Belgian waffle.
 Using carefully proportioned ingredients, such as coconut or rice flour, gluten-free baking soda, and eggs, you’ll recreate the magic of the everyday waffle—in fact, you may not even know the difference.
 The eggs are separated and whipped to produce thick airy waffles, while the butter and sugar create a perfectly chewy outer shell.
-Here’s to enjoying your Gluten-Free Belgian waffles without compromising on flavor!
+Here’s to enjoying your gluten-Free Belgian waffles without compromising on flavor!

 - For best results, let your ingredients reach room temperature before you begin.

-- Measuring is always important, but gluten free recipes tend to have a particularly delicate balance of ingredients.
-Make sure you measure your gluten free flour carefully!
+- Measuring is always important, but gluten-free recipes tend to have a particularly delicate balance of ingredients.
+Make sure you measure your gluten-free flour carefully!

 - Use caution while pouring and do not overfill your waffle iron—it will make a mess and waste precious batter.